Roshen98/8X8_Tic_Tac_Toe/README.md

 The program is one player, and will attempt to defeat the human operator.
 Here, "X" means "computer", "O" means "human".

 The program detects when an illegal move has been entered and requires the human to re-enter a valid move, for example, trying to place on a non-empty space, or out of bounds.

+NOTE: The game ends on either you or the AI gets four pieces in a row or column but not diagonally.